 4. People leader tools

-5. Alignment with people strategy behaviour enablement
+5. Alignment with people strategy behavior enablement

 6. Support for hybrid and distributed teams